ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (3) - Mandatory
-2. Deleted record should not deleted again
+2. Deleted record should not be deleted again
 1. Responds with data not found error  if deleted record is received in the request
 1. Responds with the Language Code for the language successfully deleted
 1. In case of Exceptions, system triggers relevant error messages.